subpair/habit_tracker/README.md

 or weekly and a default time value that can be used to skip entering a time value on each update.
 #### Updating a habit
-A habit can be updated for the current periodicity via the update function either on the day/week it was created or the day/week after, but once that day/week is over the habit will be automatically marked as failed for the missed date/s.
+A habit can be updated for the current periodicity via the update function either on the day/week it was created or the day/week after, but once that day/week is over the habit will be automatically marked as failed for the missed date.\
+A habit task can be completed after creation either on the current periodicity it was created or the next periodicity. \
+If the user wants to complete a task and already exceeded the so-called due date, which is usually the last day of the next periodicity, the application will automatically fill the time between the current date and the last time the task was updated.
 #### Analysing habits
 For analyses of the stored habits are currently 5 options available: \
 -Show all habits and their data \
 -Show all habits and their data which share the same periodicity (daily or weekly) \
 -Show which habit currently has the longest running streak \
--Show the streak run for a specific habit \
+-Show the streak for a specific habit \
 -Show how much time you already invested into a habit
 #### Removing a habit
 A function to remove habits is also available and can be used by choosing the corresponding menu-point and inserting the habit name.
 #### Altering a habit's details
 Used to change the details of a habit such as the name, description or default time value.

-A habit task can be completed after creation either on the current periodicity it was created or the next periodicity. \
-If the user wants to complete a task and already exceeded the so-called due date, which is usually the last day of the next periodicity, the application will automatically fill the time between the current date and the last time the task was updated.

 ### Data Storage
 This application stores the habits and its events locally in a sqlite database as a file.